Some tips before escalating

 * Please note that these maintenance windows cannot be customized.

-In 2018 Lithium is moving all customer sites to SSL encryption (HTTPS) to safeguard customer data.
+In 2018 Khoros is moving all customer sites to SSL encryption (HTTPS) to safeguard customer data.
 HTTPS encrypts all data passed between the end user and your community.
-Lithium is ready to work with you to enable, test, and deploy a SSL certificate, to bring your community to full HTTPS delivery.
+Khoros is ready to work with you to enable, test, and deploy a SSL certificate, to bring your community to full HTTPS delivery.
 We will also be sending out email notifications to our customers over the next month and a half as a reminder on this.

 These changes will result in: